Saturday, June 8, 2024

 At the centre of the madcap romantic romp are the young lovers Kitri and Basilio.
 As the feisty innkeeper's daughter, Genevieve Penn Nabity is a dynamo, dispatching the role's fiendish technical challenges with insouciant ease.
 Her fouetté turns are a blur of precision, and her jumps soar to stratospheric heights.
 Harrison James matches her as an ardent, athletic Basilio, his leaps and spins propelled by a youthful exuberance.

 But Don Quixote is very much an ensemble piece, and the entire company rises to the occasion magnificently.
 The Act I town square scene overflows with vivid characterizations, from Christopher Gerty cutting a dashing, commanding figure as the matador Espada, to Monika Haczkiewicz mesmerizing with her sultry portrayal of the Spanish dancer Mercedes.
-Tene Ward and Jeanine Haller etch indelible portraits as Kitri's scene-stealing best friends.
+Tene Ward and Jeannine Haller etch indelible portraits as Kitri's scene-stealing best friends.

 Acosta has judiciously expanded the roles of the delusional Don Quixote and his loyal squire Sancho Panza, allowing Rex Harrington and Jason Ferro to mine deeper reserves of pathos and comedic gold respectively.
 Their vaudeville-inspired antics inject a delightfully madcap element, reaching a hilarious peak when the Don mistakes a bedpost for his lance.